 ABOUT MY SURNAME

-It highly probable (but unconfirmed) that the Scansi family was the old Scanisi family from Constantinopole recorded at the Serrata (1297/1298), and which turned baranboto after the loss of Venetian holdings in Constantinopole.
 The most common current variations used by expatriates (aside from "Skansi" and "Scansi") are "Skansie", "Scansie" and "Scanzi", found mostly in Argentina, New Zealand and the USA.
 There is an interesting curiosity connected with the Skansi family name.
 Dalmatian-Croatian recognizes the verb "skansati", which, quite differently from the similar Italian verb "to slide over", means "to squander one's wealth".
-The verb is probably derived from the family name (and not the other way round) in reference to the (Scanisi) barnaboto family history.
+The verb is probably derived from the family name (and not the other way round) in reference to the lost family fortune.

 References: